atSCM/tutorial-custom-transformer/README.md

 ```

 By now you should have a project containing an `./Atviseproject.babel.js` and an empty `./atscm/BabelTransformer.js` file.
+Make sure the `./src` directory contains at least the *default Main display* which should exist inside `./src/AGENT/DISPLAYS/Main.display`.

 ## Step 1: Import *PartialTransformer* class